Serious-Fin/cpp-training/calculator/README.md

 ## Running Tests

 Tests are stored in `./tests` directory.
-They are compiled and build with the CMake tool as well.
+They are compiled and built with the CMake tool as well.
 To run the tests, build the project as instructed above.
-Running tests can be performed with `./CalculatorTests` command.
+After that running tests can be performed with `./CalculatorTests` command.

 ![Example of tests being run inside terminal](./demo/running-tests.png)